2016 New Hampshire Democratic presidential primary

 The 2016 New Hampshire Democratic presidential primary was held on Tuesday February 9.
 As per tradition, it was the first primary and second nominating contest overall to take place in the cycle.

-Bernie Sanders defeated Hillary Clinton in the primary by a margin of more than 22% in the popular vote.
+Bernie Sanders delivered a stinging defeat to Hillary Clinton in New Hampshire, sweeping all demographic cohorts but dominating among voters without a college degree, younger voters and lower-income voters.
 Sanders claimed 15 delegates to Clinton's 9.

 It occurred on the same day as the Republican primary.

 Debates and forums

 December 2015 debate in Goffstown

 On December 19, 2015, the Democratic Party held their third debate at St. Anselm College in Goffstown, New Hampshire.
 Hosted by "World News Tonight" anchor David Muir and Chief Global Affairs Correspondent Martha Raddatz, it aired on ABC News.
-Ahead of the debate, WMUR-TV's co-sponsorship had been revoked by the DNC due to a labor dispute.
+Before the debate, WMUR-TV's co-sponsorship had been revoked by the DNC due to a labor dispute.
 Participants were Hillary Clinton, Bernie Sanders, and Martin O'Malley.

 The topics covered during the debate included Sanders' campaign's breach of Clinton's campaign data, strategy for defeating ISIS, gun control, the issue of whether to depose President Assad of Syria, if Wall Street favored each candidate, stability in the Middle East enforced by dictators and whether regime change was necessary, and the role of the First Spouse.